surifirstpin/biplus_documentation/docs/README.md

 ### “What we have is a data glut.
 ### A Random walk down Data Street
 ### Abundant data and one right insight
-##3 Turn your data into information and, Information into insight
+### Turn your data into information and, Information into insight

 Speed
-Bi +  component has been designed to ensure maximum speed of development and high performance.  using a powerfull math engine through which it provides the data at earliest.
+Bi +  component has been designed to ensure maximum speed of development and high performance.  using a powerful math engine through which it provides the data at earliest.

 Compact
 Bi+ is one of the best software platform that consistently Join Business intelligence,Performance Management,Analytics and Data Discovery in a single product.